If you are a lover of animals you will love this fact-based article on the most majestic animal in the world, the Lion.

 - African Lion and Lioness

 - Masai Lion or Serengeti Lion, in addition to the Somali and Kalahari Lion

 There are several likenesses in all types of lions such as, all breeds of lions, like the Asiatic Lion, live in a pride.
 They are all close-knit and affectionate to one another.
-They all raise their cubs in the same manner and the lionesses are the hunters in all species.
-The differences come in the development of the fur and color of the fur.
-The height, weight, length, fur type and color may differ a bit from species to species.
+They all raise their cubs in the same manner and the lionesses are the hunters of all species.
+The differences come in the development of the fur and the color of the fur.
+The height, weight, length, fur type, and color may differ a bit from species to species.

 The scientific name for the Asiatic Lion is Panthera Leo Persica.
 This animal is a meat eater that lives to the age of at least 16 or more years.
 This majestic animal reaches 300 to 500 pounds, and its size is comparable to a six-foot man.
 The male lions develop stately manes around their head.

 The Asiatic makes its home in the sub-Saharan African domain, while a few others of the same species are found in India’s Gir Forest.
 Those found in the Gir Forest are heavily protected due to being at a high risk of extinction.
 There are only a few of these types of lions left in the wild.